ithier/meta-iceoryx/README.md

 # meta-iceoryx
-Layer to for integrating iceoryx into Yocto builds.
+Layer for integrating iceoryx into Yocto builds.